General information for all studentsCan I attend a module on-site for face-to-face teaching?

 If you are a student living locally or wish to camp locally to take an upcoming module on-site, then you will be asked to confirm this with Student Support to ensure they are aware of your preference and know the number of students wanting to attend the study visit.

 Students who live locally or wish to camp locally and are attending a study visit without staying in CAT accommodation will still be able to pre-book food at CAT.

-If you need to cancel any accommodation booked due to our move to distance learning or due to COVID you will be able to transfer credit for accommodation for a future module or receive a refund from our WISE reception team.
+If you need to cancel accommodation due to COVID-19 you’ll be able to transfer credit for accommodation for a future module.

 For cancellation for other reasons, please refer to our standard Fees Terms and Conditions.